FDSY 1016W: Growing Food and Building Community: Urban Ag in the Twin Cities

-HORT 5032: Organic Vegetable Production Systems
+HORT 5032: Organic Vegetable Production

 This class is focused on the science of organic agriculture and is designed for graduate students.
 In this class, we will emphasize the relationships between the various disciplines within the framework of sustainable agriculture, which encompasses agricultural productivity, economic viability, environmental conservation and social equity, and how this relates to the regulatory framework supporting organic certification.